pulp/pulpcore/docs/installation/instructions.rst

 .. note::

-    In place of using the systemd unit files provided in the `systemd-setup` section, you can run the commands yourself inside of a shell.
+    In place of using the systemd unit files provided in the `systemd-examples` section, you can run the commands yourself inside of a shell.
 This is fine for development but not recommended for production::